caldog20/chip8_rust/README.md

 - Instructions - instructions.rs
   - functions for instruction execution used by CPU
 - MEM - mem.rs
   - Will move from cpu.rs to mem.rs
+  - Memory Initialize
+  - Struct and impl
   - Functions to allocate, read, and write to memory
 - Subsystem - subsystem.rs
   - SDL
   - Display
   - Audio
+  - Key input